osmedeus/documentation/src/faq.md

     Nope, natively it doesn't support proxy.
 But since the design of the tool is running other 3rd tools and a lot of them doesn't support proxy by default.
 I've already consider **proxychains** but it makes it extremely slow and broke a lot of things.

 ???+ question "I run the cloud scan with `-c 1` why it's only spin up 1 vps?"
-    It's only ran in 1 vps because you only have 1 target run like `osmedeus cloud -c 2 -f general -t sample.com -t another.com` will run 2 vps.
+    It's only run in 1 vps because you only have 1 target run like `osmedeus cloud -c 2 -f general -t sample.com -t another.com` will run 2 vps.

-???+ info "I accidently terminated the scan.
+???+ info "I accidentally terminated the scan.
 How can I restart or resume it?"
     Just run the command again to start a fresh scan or run the same command with `--resume` flag to resume the scan if any reports file exist.

 ???+ question "I stop the scan with `Ctrl+C` in the middle of it.
 Is it possible to create a summary report?"